-Anticipated reporting requirements might include a summary table of structural steel GWPs.
+Anticipated reporting requirements might include a stamped and signed letter from a licensed design professional and summary table of structural steel GWPsEPDs.
 AHJ may request that a plan for reporting material GHG emissions be provided at the time of permit.
-This proposal will not impact the inspection process.
+This proposal will not have limited impact on the plan review or the inspection process.

-Design, construction, and product manufacturers will need to work together to achieve and report the embodied carbon results.
-Designers will include the steel product GWP requirements in project specifications and review the cutsheets as contractors select and provide submittals for the designers to review.
+Design, construction, and product manufacturers will need to work together to collect and achieve and report the embodied carbon results retain the EPDs.
+Designers will include the requirement for steel product GWP EPDs requirements in project specifications and review the cutsheets as contractors select and provide submittals for the designers to review.

-7. Specify what criteria this proposal meets.
+7.6.
+Specify what criteria this proposal meets.
 You may select more than one.